LED technology has long been hailed as the future of lighting technology. Despite the energy

 Taking control of light

 WaveStream is actually an integrated set of components that no other technology can match.
 It starts with advanced couplings that maximize the amount of light sent into an optical-grade acrylic panel.
-As light travels though the acrylic it gets reflected and redirected by advanced prisms, called AccuAim optics, into precise distribution patterns.
+As light travels through the acrylic it gets reflected and redirected by advanced prisms, called AccuAim optics, into precise distribution patterns.
 The result is a luminous plane of light that can be designed to fit just about any residential, commercial or industrial application.

 Armed with WaveStream technology, Eaton brought together an expert team of mechanical, optical, industrial and thermal engineers to explore never-before-seen luminaire designs for increased efficiency and decreased wattage consumption.
 The WaveStream team launched nine product families and quickly changed the way architects and contractors think about lighting environments, from the shop floor and offices to outdoor lighting, parking garages and design accents.